Thoughts on our ruling class monoculture

 It may even be the case that people who wanted to spread certain sorts of ideas in society found it advantageous to reduce the influence of “well-aged religion” because they saw it as a barrier.
 Likewise, the promotion of a cult of youth-as-wisdom helped to insulate younger people from the experience of their elders, diminishing the influence of a potential moderating force.

 Well, perhaps that is a digression, though perhaps not.
-But what should we do if we want a less-hysterical, more sensible ruling class.
-(My own preference would be not to have one, but that’s basically impossible, I think, given aspects of the human character that are better discussed in another essay.
+But what should we do if we want a less-hysterical, more sensible ruling class?
+(My own preference would be not to have a ruling class at all, but that’s basically impossible, I think, given aspects of the human character that are better discussed in another essay.
 And as the saying goes, even in an anarchy, if it is functional you will find a well-established old boys’ network.)

 First, it would be good to diversify our ruling class.
 Since a major reason for its uniformity is that its leaders are educated in the same schools – often literally the same handful of schools, but if not then in “lesser” schools that do their best to emulate the top ones – we should first pursue more diversity in schools, and second try to minimize the relevance of education in terms of membership in the ruling class.